Holocaust trains: Hungary

 Under Hungarian control, the number of Jews officially increased to 725,007 by 1941.
 Of this total, 184,453 Jews lived in Budapest.
 While in alliance with Nazi Germany, Hungary acquired new provinces at both the First and the Second Vienna Awards (1938; 1940).
 The Hungarian Army received vital help from the Hungarian State Railways (MÁV) in Northern Transylvania (Erdély).
 The non-native Jews were expelled from the Hungarian territory; some 20,000 were transported to occupied Czechoslovakia and Yugoslavia, while the Transylvanian Jews were sent back to Romania.
 Hungary took part in Operation Barbarossa, supplying 50,000 Jewish slave labour for the Eastern Front.
 Most of the workers were dead by January 1943.
 Later that year, Hitler discovered that Prime Minister Miklos Kállay secretly conferred with the Western Allies.
 To stop him, Germany launched the Operation Margarethe in March 1944, and took over control of all Jewish affairs.
 On 29 April 1944, the first deportation of Hungarian Jews to Birkenau took place.
-Between 15–25 May according to SS-Brigadeführer Edmund Veesenmayer 138,870 Jews had been deported.
-On 31 May 1944, Veesenmayer reported an additional 60,000 Jews sent to the camps in six days, while the total for the past 16 days stood at 204,312 victims.
+Between 15 and 25 May according to SS-Brigadeführer Edmund Veesenmayer 138,870 Jews had been deported.
+On 31 May 1944, Veesenmayer reported an additional 60,000 Jews were sent to the camps in six days, while the total for the past 16 days stood at 204,312 victims.
 Between May and July 1944, helped by Hungarian police, the German Sicherheitspolizei deported nearly 440,000 Hungarian Jews, mainly to Auschwitz-Birkenau, or 437,000 at the rate of 6,250 per day.

 Approximately 320,000 Hungarian Jews are estimated to have been murdered at Auschwitz-Birkenau before July 1944.
 On 8 July, the deportation of Jews from Hungary had stopped due to international pressure by the Pope, the King of Sweden, and the Red Cross (all of whom had recently learned about the extent of it).
 However, in October 1944 some 50,000 Jews were forced on a death march to Germany following a coup d'état which put the Hungarian pro-Nazi government back in control.
 They were forced to dig anti-tank ditches on the road westward.
 A further 25,000 Jews were put in an "international ghetto" under Swedish protection engineered by Carl Lutz and Raoul Wallenberg.
 When the Soviet Army liberated Budapest on 17 January 1945, of the original 825,000 Jews in the country, less than 260,000 Jews were still alive, including 80,000 Hungarian natives.